Locating a Nearby Religious Community

 "I don't know what I believe anymore."

 Life in a college community can turn one's previously held religious beliefs upside down.
 You need to be able to discuss your doubts and certainties with someone who will listen without pressuring you to accept a prescribed set of religious rules.
-The Office of the Chaplain can provide guidance and help you navigate the way.
+The chaplain can provide guidance and help you navigate the way.

 "My roommate went into the hospital for an appendectomy."